Luphen1/Healthcare-Portfolio-Project/README.md

 6.What was the percentage ratio of gender?

-7. Find the correlation relationship between Age, Bill amount, and Room Number.
+7.Find the correlation relationship between Age, Bill amount, and Room Number.

 8.What was the percentage ratio of test results?